awesome-windows11/CensorNet/pass/2FA.md

 ### ❌ Vulnerable (Disadvantages) of 2FA SMS
 Receiving OTP codes via SMS or email are one of the weaker ways to secure your accounts with MFA.
 Obtaining a code by email or SMS takes away from the "something you have" idea, because there are a variety of ways a hacker could take over your phone number or gain access to your email without having physical access to any of your devices at all.
 If an unauthorized person gained access to your email, they would be able to use that access to both reset your password and receive the authentication code, giving them full access to your account.[^11]

+Perhaps not surprisingly, [SMS reigned supreme](https://safenotscammed.com/whats-the-most-popular-form-of-two-factor-authentication-in-2023/), with a whopping 61.5% of the vote.
+Survey takers said they preferred this method because of how fast and easy it is to use.

 SMS can be intercepted either at the ISP level or by replacing or cloning the SIM card
 <br>
 Physical access to the SIM card will not secure against this kind of protection (the only solution is to set a PIN, which is not very secure)